 This page offers answers to basic questions you may have about A-Parrot to A-Flamingo, Inc. Pls. read over this page before contacting us.
-Thank you!!
+This website explains our policies IN ADVANCE of anyone contacting us to avoid misunderstandings later.
+Thank you.

 How many birds do we have?